munhyunsu/WallpaperManager/README.md

   - The cut-off option need.
 - (Feature) Option function in manager.
 - (Feature) Tag set.
+  - We need old tag function for compatibility.

 ### The contributed feature(or incoming)
 - None